ghbrown/ghbrown.github.io/content/_index.md

 ---

-I am a second year Ph.D. student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute advised by {{< glink dest=https://web.ma.utexas.edu/users/jkileel/ text="Joe Kileel" color="y" >}}.
+I am a third year Ph.D. student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute advised by [Joe Kileel](https://web.ma.utexas.edu/users/jkileel/).

 My primary focus is on computational and applied mathematics, especially numerical analysis, (multi)linear algebra, and optimization.
 I also enjoy the intersections of these topics with high performance computing, theoretical computer science, and multiscale modeling.